libra-php/helios/README.md

 ## Project Status

 Helios is a **hobby project** developed for learning and experimentation purposes.
 While it provides a robust foundation for web application development, it is not designed or tested for **production environments** or **mission-critical** use cases.
 For production-grade applications, consider using established frameworks with proven security and performance track records.
+Otherwise, use at your own risk!
+For my personal website and blog, however, it appears to be more than sufficient.

 ## Features